kanpov/ImprovedFood/README.md

 7. You can explore the world to find beautiful structures with lots of food and rare items
 8. More to come later!

-Do keep in mind that the mod is in its middle stages of development and most of these features are yet to come.
+Do keep in mind that the mod is in its middle stages of development, and most of these features are yet to come.
 Current release date: June 15th, 2021.

 # Install